code-for-india/bpachackathon/README.md

 We have drawn our visualization from the post electoral data and they are available below -

-1. Statewise total turn out data for Karnataka - [http://bpacdata.appspot.com]
+1. Statewise total number of voters for Karnataka - [http://bpacdata.appspot.com]

-2. Statewise 'male' turn out data for Karnataka - [http://bpacdata.appspot.com/male.html]
+2. Statewise total number of 'male' voters for Karnataka - [http://bpacdata.appspot.com/male.html]

-3. Statewise 'female' turn out data for Karnataka - [http://bpacdata.appspot.com/female.html]
+3. Statewise total number of 'female' voters for Karnataka - [http://bpacdata.appspot.com/female.html]

 ## Features

-### Voter Turnout Analysis on Assembly Constituency Data

-This analysis gives a voter turnout for both male and female.
-The turnout is available for each parliamentary constituency in every district.

 ### Form 20 Data Analysis